kamilbrk/headunits/src/content/factory-settings/01-function.md

 ---
 section: "Function"
 settings:
-  - name: "USB HOST" # KeyConfig.USB_HOST='USB_HOST', this.funtion1
+  - name: "USB HOST"
+    configKey: USB_HOST
     control: checkbox
-  - name: "Zlink" # KeyConfig.ZLINK_AUTO_START='zlink_auto_start' / cbox_function_google_off
+  - name: "Zlink"
+    configKey: zlink_auto_start # See CenterService.BootReceiver.
+Also, when either `zlink_auto_start` or `hotspot_open` (undocumented) options are true, Settings.MyReceiver will run `start5GTether` to set Wi-FI AP config and start tethering.
     control: checkbox
-    description: "When enabled, Zlink should start automatically on boot.
-Additionally, it will take over Wi-Fi to create and maintain its wireless hotspot, therefore you won't be able to use Wi-Fi for other purposes."
+    description: "When enabled, Zlink should automatically start on boot.
+Additionally, it will take over Wi-Fi to create and maintain its wireless hotspot, therefore you will not be able to use Wi-Fi for other purposes."
-  - name: "HiCar" # zlink_hicar
+  - name: "HiCar"
+    configKey: zlink_hicar # See CenterService.BootReceiver
     control: checkbox
-    description: "When enabled, Zlink should start automatically on boot and enter Huwawei HiCar mode."
+    description: "When enabled, Zlink should automatically start on boot.
+It will also directly open the Huawei HiCar mode/screen in Zlink.
+Most likely dependant on the \"Zlink\" option above."
   - name: "Google Apps"
     control: checkbox
   - name: "AUX"
     control: checkbox
   - name: "DTV"
     control: checkbox
-  - name: "F_CAM" # F_CAM_Type / Front_view_camera
+  - name: "F_CAM"
+    configKey: Front_view_camera
     control: checkbox
   - name: "Txzing Assistant"
     control: checkbox
   - name: "BT"
     control: checkbox
   - name: "Touch data continuously sent"
+    configKey: touch_continuous_send
     control: checkbox
   - name: "Equalizer APP"
     control: checkbox